15 of the Best Atkins Diet Foods for Your Shopping List

 Perhaps the original low-carb eating plan, it emphasizes protein and fats while restricting carbohydrates, particularly those from refined, processed, or starchy sources such as bread, pasta, and baked goods.
 Plenty of fresh vegetables provide fiber, and in lieu of counting calories, followers track their net carbs (the number you get when you subtract dietary fiber content from total carbohydrates on the nutrition label).
 The tactic is said to slash weight and keep it off by balancing blood sugar levels, reducing hunger, and decreasing fat storage.
 Developed in the 1960s by cardiologist Robert Adkins, MD, its popularity has remained steady ever since, especially with the recent surge in adopting a ketogenic diet, which forces the body to burn fat instead of carbs.
-Dana Cohen, MD, an integrative medicine physician in New York City and author of the upcoming book Quench, worked with Dr. Atkins and shares her favorite Atkins-approved grocery items.
-Here’s what it’s like to follow a ketogenic diet.
+Dana Cohen, MD, an integrative medicine physician in New York City and author of Quench, worked with Dr. Atkins and shares her favorite Atkins diet foods.
+Find out what it’s really like to follow a low-carb diet.

-Contrary to some nutrition programs that emphasize low-fat egg whites as a protein-rich breakfast choice, the Atkins Diet wants you to eat the whole egg.
+Contrary to some nutrition programs that emphasize low-fat egg whites as a protein-rich breakfast choice, Atkins diet foods embrace the whole egg.
 That’s because the yolk provides necessary fats your body needs for the plan to work correctly.
 “I will dice half an avocado, drizzle extra virgin olive oil, add a pinch of sea salt and then add a fried egg on top—it’s delish, nutrish, and easy,” says Cohen.
 The combo of healthy fats and protein make it a filling meal.
-Here’s how to make the perfect scrambled eggs.

 Bell peppers are high in vitamins and fiber.
 Make an Atkins-approved dinner by stuffing them with a mixture of cooked protein such as chicken or fish, mixed with veggies like onions, garlic, greens, or fresh herbs, and baking in the oven with extra virgin olive oil on top.
-These are the healthiest vegetables you can eat.
+Check out these other 42 fast and easy ways to lose weight.

 Whether fresh or canned, tuna is high in protein and healthy fats to make it one of the most filling Atkins diet foods.
 “I’ll do canned chunk light tuna once a week—it has less mercury than white tuna,” says Cohen.
 Dollop it on salad or dip sticks of celery, carrots, cucumber, or another favorite veggie in it.
 Here’s how to avoid 16 low-carb diet mistakes you should never make.

 Tiny but mighty, chia seeds are a goldmine of protein, healthy fats, and fiber.
 They also make a healthy, Atkins-approved dessert.
 “I make pudding with chia seeds, half-and-half, monk fruit sweetener, and some blueberries,” says Cohen.
 The fats and protein provide a satiating solution to any sweet tooth.
 Learn why if you don’t stop eating these high-carb foods, they could kill you.

-Yes, you can eat cheese on the Atkins Diet—the key is moderation.
+Yes, cheese is included on the Atkins diet foods list—the key is moderation.
 “I’ll buy tons of veggies and make a huge salad with protein on top and a little cheese,” says Cohen.
-Bleu cheese is a great choice, because it’s so flavorful, you only need a light sprinkling for a big flavor impact.
+Bleu cheese is a great choice because it’s so flavorful, you only need a light sprinkling for a big flavor impact.

 Rejoice, avocado lovers—you can still enjoy your favorite green fruit on the Atkins diet.
 Avocados are packed with healthy mono- and poly-unsaturated fats, which help keep you feeling full longer and balance blood sugar levels.